TELSP 2026 projects

 - Presentation of the project’s outcomes – if that would be an intention of the Student it is possible to continue cooperation to deliver durable and tangible results e.g. an academic article which the Student would publish in Students’ academic journal.

-- The research findings would be periodically consulted with the Mentor;
+- The research findings may be consulted with the Mentor at a time of convenience of a Student;

-- Additional ad hoc consultations will be organized upon the Student’s request;
+- Additional ad hoc consultations may be organized upon the Student’s request.

 ^ ^ ^ ^ ^